Sitefinity/Sitefinity-CLI/README.md

 ## Available commands

-At the moment the only available command is ```create```.
+At the moment the only available command is ```add```.
 It has 4 subcommands:

 #### Create new Resource package

 ```
-sf create package "Test resource package"
+sf add package "Test resource package"
 ```

 #### Create new Page template

 ```
-sf create template "Test page"
+sf add pagetemplate "Test page"
 ```

-#### Create new Grid wiget
+#### Create new Grid template

 ```
-sf create grid "Test grid"
+sf add gridtemplate "Test grid"
 ```

 #### Create new Widget

 ```
-sf create widget "CustomWidget"
+sf add widget "CustomWidget"
 ```

 For more information about the arguments and options for each command run the help option:
 ```
-sf create [command name] -?
+sf add [command name] -?
 ```

 ## Sitefinity version